Engineering Management, B.S.

 The important mission element to emphasize is the applied orientation of the college in general, and the engineering programs in particular.
 In our Engineering Management program, students will learn about engineering leadership, financial management, project analysis, operations management, and quality control.
 Our engineering management curriculum is complemented by a core liberal arts curriculum that includes critical thinking, communications, and other skills needed in today’s global marketplace.
 Established sequences for students provide them with a broad education and the flexibility to allow some degree of depth in an area of interest.

 Providing the curriculum’s backbone are the sciences, mathematics, and the basic levels of engineering management courses, which constitute the fundamental knowledge base needed by students for an array of advanced courses.
 The university’s liberal arts and humanities core curriculum is designed to provide students with additional knowledge and skills related to job and graduate school success.
 It is concerned with the student as a citizen and community leader; to that end, it provides a broad selection of history, philosophy, and literature.
 One of the major features of the core curriculum is an emphasis on learning through written, oral, and electronic presentations.
 These communication skills carry over effectively into advanced mechanical engineering courses.

 - Are successfully employed in engineering or their chosen career path

-- Pursue graduate studies and/or continued education in their field
+- Pursue graduate studies and/or continuing education in their field

 - Function as responsible members of society through engagement in community or professional organizations